 While you should set aside some money to account for taxes, in general, tax concerns should not stop you from selling your inherited home.
-You will almost always come out ahead.

-However, if you decide to keep the home (say, by finding a tenant and becoming a landlord) then you’ll need to have the means to pay property taxes on the home every month.
-Some landlords build that into their rent, but you should keep in mind that becoming a landlord does come with its share of headaches.
+However, if you decide to keep the home (by becoming a landlord) then you pay property taxes on the home.
+Some landlords build that into their rent.
+However, keep in mind that becoming a landlord does come with its share of headaches.

 Sometimes estates get complicated, and when multiple parties all own a share of an inherited asset, selling it may be the only fair way to make sure everyone gets what they’re entitled to.

 However, this may mean there are disagreements about which offers to accept, how much money to ask for and other factors.
 At Big State Home Buyers we’ve helped families navigate these situations so the sale doesn’t drag on for months.

 Call and ask some questions.
-See who offers advice freely, and see who starts pressuring you towards a sale.
+See who offers advice freely, and who pressures you towards a sale.
 Look for professionalism, and you’ll gain an ally who will make the process as painless as possible.